Washington Sports Betting Laws

 Has any been arrested for sports betting in Washington?

-Nobody has ever been arrested specifically for sports betting in Washington, but that doesn’t mean the law is looking the other way.
-Case in point: as we discussed above in the daily fantasy sports section, Washington is the only state in the Union to have actually arrested, charged, prosecuted and convicted someone for violating the state’s prohibition on daily fantasy as a “game of chance” for a monetary reward.
-Though in that case the conviction was made against the individual operating a DFS website and not the users of it, the case proves that the Evergreen State is not messing around when it comes to enforcing its gaming laws.
+Nobody has ever been arrested for sports betting in Washington at an offshore sportsbook, but that doesn’t mean the law is looking the other way when it comes to those running such outfits on the operator side if they’re located within the state’s borders.
+Case in point: Washington is the only state in the Union to have actually arrested, charged, prosecuted, and convicted someone for violating the state’s prohibition on daily fantasy sports as a “game of chance” for a monetary reward.
+In that case, the conviction was made not against an individual player, of course, but against the person operating the unregulated DFS website.

 What should I do if my bank didn't process my credit or debit card deposit?